bottkars/azure-pcf-opsman-powershell/docs/example2.md

 to access the Pivotal Aplications Manager, Click on the *Pivotal Application Service* link on the Dashboard

+The Application Service Dashboard will open.
+But we need Credentials.
-The Application Sevice Will open: the user name is admin and the credentials ...
+the user name is admin and the credentials are ...

 yes, we can use the same script thatb we used to connect to the api service, with -show_creds